Industry Participation

 All Aboard Alliance

-The All Aboard Alliance was founded in 2022 via a collaborative drive from top industry leaders, towards increasing diversity, equity, and inclusion across the maritime sector.
+The All-Aboard Alliance, co-chaired by Hafnia’s CEO Mikael Skov, was founded in 2022 via a collaborative drive from top industry leaders, towards increasing diversity, equity, and inclusion across the maritime sector.
 The Diversity Study Group is one of the Founding Knowledge Partners.

 Maritime Anti-Corruption Network